-- Give food producing animals restricted substances, unless given in line with any permitted exceptions. - Have substances on your farm: - which contain oestradiol 17, or its ester like derivatives; - which contain beta-agonists to induce tocolysis in cows when calving; - with a hormonal or thyrostatic action, unless they have been prescribed by your veterinary surgeon. - Have food producing animals on your farm to which have been administered any restricted substances, unless given in line with any permitted exceptions. - Send animals for slaughter to which have been administered any restricted substance, unless given in line with any permitted exceptions. - Sell meat, or any other animal product, derived from an animal to which any restricted substance has been administered, unless given in line with any permitted exceptions.
+- Give food producing animals restricted substances, unless given in line with any permitted exceptions. - Have substances on your farm: - which contain oestradiol 17β, or its ester like derivatives; - which contain beta-agonists to induce tocolysis in cows when calving; - with a hormonal or thyrostatic action, unless they have been prescribed by your veterinary surgeon. - Have food producing animals on your farm to which have been administered any restricted substances, unless given in line with any permitted exceptions. - Place on the market or send animals for slaughter to which have been administered any restricted substance, unless given in line with any permitted exceptions. - Sell meat, or any other animal product, derived from an animal to which any restricted substance has been administered, unless given in line with any permitted exceptions.